open/close all folders

 - Dragon Age:

-- Duncan acts as Alistair's Mentor; having been his Senior in the Grey Wardens and a surrogate father figure for months by the time you meet him in your Origin Story.
+- Duncan acts as Alistair's Mentor; he's been his Senior in the Grey Wardens and a surrogate father figure for months by the time you meet him in your Origin Story.
 Duncan's involvement with the player character is too limited for him to count as his/her Mentor too, though he does save your ass in each of the Origin Stories.
-He has an Obi-Wan Moment in the disastrous Battle of Ostagar, however, they Never Found the Body.
+He has an Obi-Wan Moment in the disastrous Battle of Ostagar; however, they Never Found the Body.

 - In Dragon Age II, despite having been deceased for several years prior the start of the game, Malcolm Hawke is frequently referred to as being this to a Mage!Hawke and Bethany.
-Despite giving up his magic when he married Leandra, when he discovered that his children possessed his gifts, he immediately set about teaching them to hone their abilities and how to blend in, so they could keep their magic a secret from the Templars, in addition to teaching them how to use their magic responsibly.
+Despite giving up his magic when he married Leandra, when he discovered that his child(ren) had inherited his gifts, he immediately set about teaching them to hone their abilities and how to blend in, so they could keep their magic a secret from the Templars, in addition to teaching them how to use their magic responsibly.

 - Keeper Marethari serves as this to Merrill, having trained her to eventually succeed her in leading their Dalish Clan.
 Even though Merrill enters a self-imposed exile, Marethari still offers her advice to her and relies on Hawke to curb her growing obsession with the Eluvian.

-- Lavitz Slambert from Legend of Dragoon is an older somewhat wiser character than Dart who uses his general life experience to try and guide the younger adventurer its also his death that drives the heroes quest for most the game.
+- Lavitz Slambert from Legend of Dragoon is an older and somewhat wiser character than Dart who uses his general life experience to try and guide the younger adventurer its also his death that drives the heroes quest for most the game.

 - In The Elder Scrolls: Arena, Ria Silmane was summoned by the Player Character prior to the events of the game to train him in the magical arts.
 She was killed and he was imprisoned, kicking off the events of the game.
 She is still able to guide the hero from afterlife, however.